HanseltimeIndustries/pkgtest/docs/User Guide/4-parallelism.md

 shells or workers in parallel), then you might start hitting the resource limits of your machine despited a relatively low number.

 As a real work example, the pkgtests that this repo has do A LOT of heavy lifting (they run pkgtest again in the test projects which entails additional test projects being created and network loading of packages, etc.).
-We found that, for our simple test entry, parallelism could be very high, but for the `bin` tests where we do a multiple new projects, `p < 4` led to us not missing test times (and test times increasing due to parallelism can generally be attributed to system resources being over-leveraged)
+We found that, for our simple test entry, parallelism could be very high, but for the `bin` tests where we do a multiple new projects, `p < 4` led to us not missing test times (and test times increasing due to parallelism can generally be attributed to system resources being over-leveraged).